Optimal dividend distribution under Markov-regime switching: Case study: two regimes

 \subsection{Adverse regime-shifts: negative drift}

 We next consider the case that the drift is positive in one state and negative in the other.
-Intuitively it is clear that for sufficiently small reserves a quick bankruptcy of the company is highly likely if the drift is negative, so that it is optimal to liquidate the company.
+Intuitively it is clear that for sufficiently small reserves a quick bankruptcy of the company is quite likely if the drift is negative, so that it is optimal to liquidate the company by paying out the entire reserves as a lump sum.
 If, however, the negative drift is moderate and the reserves are not too small, the expected future gains from a regime switch to a `good' state may outweigh the effect of the negative drift and it may be optimal to continue the business.
-In that case a sensible strategy could be to liquidate the company for small initial reserves but pay out dividends according to a modulated barrier strategy for larger levels of reserves, which we formalize as follows: \begin{Def} A {\em modulated liquidation and dividend barrier strategy} at levels $d=(d(i), i\in E)$ and $b=(b(i), i\in E)$ is a dividend strategy $D^{d,b}\in\mathcal D$ satisfying
+In that case a sensible strategy could be to liquidate the company for small initial reserves but to pay out dividends according to a modulated barrier strategy for larger levels of reserves, which we formalize as follows: \begin{Def} A {\em modulated liquidation and dividend barrier strategy} at levels $d=(d(i), i\in E)$ and $b=(b(i), i\in E)$ is a dividend strategy $D^{d,b}\in\mathcal D$ satisfying

 where $U^{d,b}$ is the insurance risk process \eqref{eq:U} corresponding to $D^{d,b}$. \end{Def} Condition (iii) states that all the reserves are paid out as dividends once the risk reserves fall below the level $d(Z_t)$.
 Define next the critical levels